 The university's nondiscrimination policy applies to the entire Vanderbilt community, including all student groups – religious or otherwise – who wish to become officially recognized by the university as registered student organizations.

 There are 525 total student groups that have complied with the policy and been conferred registered student organization status for the 2016-2017 academic year.
 Of this number, 24 are registered religious student groups.
 Ten unregistered religious student groups provided the necessary information to the Office of Reservations and Events in order to reserve meeting space on campus.

-- Vanderbilt respects our students' right to their beliefs and has not forced off or exiled any group from campus.
-Nonregistered student groups are still welcome to meet on campus informally, reserve rooms without charge and rent spaces through the Office of Reservations and Events.
+Vanderbilt respects our students' right to their beliefs.
+Nonregistered student groups are welcome to meet on campus informally, reserve rooms without charge and rent spaces through the Office of Reservations and Events.
 Non-registered student groups may also communicate with students via email (including university email), social media (e.g. Facebook), and certain bulletin boards and kiosks on campus.

-- Complying with the university's nondiscrimination policy does not mean organizations will be forced to accept leaders who do not share their beliefs.
-Organizations will still be able to choose their own leaders – the university is simply requiring that all students be eligible for membership and be eligible to run for leadership positions.
-Leaders will be chosen by their fellow members.
+Organizations choose their own leaders.
+The university requires that all students be eligible for membership and be eligible to run for leadership positions.
+Leaders are chosen by their fellow members.

-- The university will continue to support religious services free of charge in Benton Chapel in order to meet the worship needs of all students, be they members of registered groups or otherwise.
+The university supports religious services free of charge in Benton Chapel in order to meet the worship needs of all students, be they members of registered groups or otherwise.

-- A graduate of Trevecca Nazarene College in Nashville, Forrester earned a master of divinity degree from Vanderbilt Divinity School and a doctor of ministry from Columbia Theological Seminary in Decatur, Ga.
+A graduate of Trevecca Nazarene College in Nashville, Forrester earned a master of divinity degree from Vanderbilt Divinity School and a doctor of ministry from Columbia Theological Seminary in Decatur, Georgia.